ossf/scorecard/CONTRIBUTOR_LADDER.md

   - Ensure your sponsors are `@mentioned`
   - Describe and/or link to all your relevant contributions to the project (or other OpenSSF projects)
-- Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
+  - Sponsoring reviewers must comment on the issue/PR confirming their sponsorship

 ### Triagers